 About ATLS Course

-The ATLS Program aims to provide the participant with a safe, reliable method to assess the patient's condition rapidly and accurately, resuscitate and stabilize them according to priority, determined if there's a need to transfer the patient to another facility, arrange for inter-hospital transfer and ensure that optimal care is provided.
+The ATLS Program aims to provide the participant with a safe, reliable method to assess the patient's condition rapidly and accurately, resuscitate and stabilize them according to priority, determine if there's a need to transfer the patient to another facility, arrange for inter-hospital transfer and ensure that optimal care is provided.

 Upon completion of the course, the participant will be able to: